Medicare Supplement Insurance

 Each insurer has sole responsibility for its own product.
 This is a solicitation of insurance.
 A licensed insurance agent may contact you.

-These insurance policies have exclusions and limitations.
 Your Medicare Supplement insurance policy will not cover long-term care (like care in a nursing home), vision or dental care, hearing aids, eyeglasses, or private-duty nursing.

 Benefits and premium under Medicare Supplement Insurance policies may be suspended for up to 24 months if you become entitled to benefits under Medicaid.
 You must request that your policy be suspended within 90 days of becoming entitled to Medicaid.
 If you lose (are no longer entitled to) benefits from Medicaid, the policy can be reinstated if you request reinstatement within 90 days of the loss of such benefits and pay the required premium.